-Plots of the u-v plane coverage with the VLBA for sources at declinations of +64, +30, +06, and -18 degrees are shown in Figure 1 for horizon-to-horizon tracks and in Figure 2 for single "snapshot" tracks of duration $\frac{1}{2}$ hour approximately when the source transits New Mexico.
-Similar plots can be generated with the NRAO program SCHED (Walker 1997) or the Haystack program PC-SCHED (see Section 26.1).
+Plots of the u-v plane coverage with the VLBA for sources at declinations of +64, +30, +06, and -18 degrees are shown in Figure 1 for horizon-tohorizon tracks and in Figure 2 for single "snapshot" tracks of duration $\frac{1}{2}$ hour approximately when the source transits New Mexico.
+Similar plots can be generated with the NRAO program SCHED (Walker 1998).